ynput/ayon-documentation/website/docs/addon_maya_artist.md

 you should put your skinned character geometry with skeleton in the set.

 The `skeletonAnim_SET` defines the animated content that should be published to FBX from an animation scene for the animation product type.
-You should include your animated skeleton data merely into the set.
+This set should include only your animated skeleton.

 :::tip Enable FBX for animation product type
 Users need to enable **Collect Fbx Animation** before publishing it as animation product.